 Finally, MC offers a Master of Science in Communication – Professional Communication with concentration options in Health Services Administration and Sports.
 Both concentration options have the same communication core curriculum, which includes classes in public relations, communication research, persuasion theory and methods, and journalism ethics.
 After the core curriculum, students of the Health Services Administration track take classes that cover such areas as science communication, contemporary issues in healthcare, principles and methods of healthcare administration, organizational behavior in healthcare administration, and legal concepts in healthcare administration.
 Students who select the Sports concentration take classes on public relations principles and practices, social and ethical trends in athletics, NCAA regulations and rules, athletic administration, and leadership principles.
 Regardless of what specific program and concentration they select, students of MC’s master’s in communication programs must either complete a master’s thesis or additional graduate-level coursework as their final graduation requirement.

-The University of Southern Mississippi’s (USM) Department of Communication Studies in Hattiesburg offers a Master’s in Communication Studies.
+The University of Southern Mississippi’s (USM) School of Communication in Hattiesburg offers a Master’s in Communication Studies.
 Students of this program can elect to earn either a Master of Arts or a Master of Science.
 Both tracks have the same core course requirements, and are distinct only in that the Master of Arts track requires the completion of a 6-credit thesis, while the Master of Science requires students to take 6 credit-hours of elective courses in lieu of a thesis.
 The core curriculum for this program includes classes in speech communication theory and research and rhetorical theory, as well as an introductory course in graduate studies and communication research.
 Students can then choose electives in areas such as public speaking, conflict negotiation, intercultural communication, content analysis, organizational communication, rhetorical criticism, risk and crisis communication, small group communication, and interpersonal communication.

-USM’s School of Mass Communication and Journalism offers a Master’s in Mass Communication.
+USM’s School of Communication also offers a Master’s in Mass Communication.
 As with USM’s Master’s in Communication Studies program, students of the Master’s in Mass Communication program can choose between either a Master of Arts, which requires the completion of a master’s thesis, or a Master of Science, which replaces the thesis requirement with additional elective coursework.
 Students in both tracks take the same core classes in mass communication theory, critical and cultural theory, graduate research concepts and principles, content analysis, communication research methodology, and research in telecommunication media.
 Students then take electives in advanced public relations principles, crisis management, telecommunication policy and regulation, advertising theory, advertising and consumer behavior, global communication systems, mass communication law, media and culture, minorities and the media, literary journalism, telecommunication media management, and the history of journalism.